1995parham/no-sanction/README.md

 ## Container Registry
 Github container registry is faster, free and respects nationalities.

-## Instagram
-I don't use it and after that I have happier life

-## Twitter
-I don't use it and after that I have happier life

 ## Notes
 I have wrote my notes on emacs and sync it with Github.